Francis Scott Key: Anti-abolitionism

 In the early 1830s American thinking on slavery changed quite abruptly.
 Considerable opposition to the American Colonization Society's project emerged.
-Led by newspaper editor and publisher Wm.
-Lloyd Garrison, a growing portion of the population noted that only a very small number of free black people were actually moved, and they faced brutal conditions in West Africa, with very high mortality.
-Free black people made it clear that few of them wanted to move, and if they did, it would be to Canada, Mexico, or Central America, not Africa.
+Led by newspaper editor and publisher William Lloyd Garrison, a growing portion of the population noted that only a very small number of free black people were actually moved, and they faced brutal conditions in West Africa, with very high mortality.
+Free Black people made it clear that few of them wanted to move, and if they did, it would be to Canada, Mexico, or Central America, not Africa.
 The leaders of the American Colonization Society, including Key, were predominantly slave owners.
 The Society was intended to preserve slavery, rather than eliminate it.
 In the words of philanthropist Gerrit Smith, it was "quite as much an Anti-Abolition, as Colonization Society".
 "This Colonization Society had, by an invisible process, half conscious, half unconscious, been transformed into a serviceable organ and member of the Slave Power."

 The alternative to the colonization of Africa, project of the American Colonization Society, was the total and immediate abolition of slavery in the United States.
 This Key was firmly against, with or without slave owner compensation, and he used his position as District Attorney to attack abolitionists.
 In 1833, he secured a grand jury indictment against Benjamin Lundy, editor of the anti-slavery publication Genius of Universal Emancipation, and his printer William Greer, for libel after Lundy published an article that declared, "There is neither mercy nor justice for colored people in this district [of Columbia]".
 Lundy's article, Key said in the indictment, "was intended to injure, oppress, aggrieve, and vilify the good name, fame, credit & reputation of the Magistrates and constables" of Washington.
 Lundy left town rather than face trial; Greer was acquitted.